Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 • Completely dry your razor after use

-• Cover it with a light coat of camellia oil or Naked Armor's hemp balm to protect the blade from moisture (petroleum jelly is a good substitute).
+• To protect the blade from moisture, apply a light coat of camellia oil or Naked Armor's hemp balm (petroleum jelly is a good substitute).

-High-blade quality metals sharpen better.
-No matter if carbon or stainless steel, blades made from good metal should produce a clear ringing sound if you very carefully place the point of the blade under your thumbnail and give a gentle nip.
+High-blade-quality metals sharpen better.
+Whether made from carbon or stainless steel, blades made from good metal should produce a clear ringing sound if you very carefully place the point of the blade under your thumbnail and give it a gentle nip.
 Japanese and German steel are the ones to look out for.

 What is the Best Straight Razor Handle?

-The scale, (handle or blade holder), can seem like just the fun part.
-They can be stunning pieces of art—some are even collector's items and they come with beautiful and intricate designs.
+The scale, (handle or blade holder), is just the fun part.
+They can be stunning pieces of art—some are even collectors' items and come with beautiful and intricate designs.
 But there's more to the blade holder story: weight and balance.
-This part may be nestled deep into this article, but this may one of the most important shaving fact you learn today.
+This part may be nestled deep into this article, but this may be one of the most essential shaving facts you learn today.

-The center of balance for a straight razor is at the pin where the blade and the handle meet.
-This is called the pivot pin.
+The center of balance for a straight razor is at the pivot pin, where the blade and the handle meet.
 This pin is also the main connection point to the handle.
-The pivot pin balances the razor so that it is easier to hold, enabling you to get your neck just as easily as you can with your mustache.
+The pivot pin balances the razor so that it is easier to hold, enabling you to get your neck as easily as possible with your mustache.

-It's really a personal choice.
-Some guys like a heavier blade, others like the feel of a light handle.
-Either way, start in the middle so you can master the feeling first.
-This is one of the reasons we like the Solomon from Naked Armor, it really hits all the beginner recommendations at an affordable price.
-We also like the lower end German Dovo blades for beginners that are a bit more expensive.
+It's a personal choice—some guys like a heavier blade, others like the feel of a light handle.
+Either way, start in the middle to master the feeling first.
+This is one of the reasons we like the Solomon from Naked Armor.
+It hits all the beginner recommendations at an affordable price.
+We also like the lower-end German Dovo blades for beginners, which are a bit more expensive.

 Tips for Picking a Straight Razor Handle: